-Unfortunately his tenure at Sheffield United lasted only 13 games before he was sacked after a string of poor results.
+Unfortunately his tenure at Bramall Lane lasted only 13 games before he was sacked after a string of poor results.

 However, he wasn’t out of the game for long because in December 2013 he was appointed as assistant manager at Brentford working with Mark Warburton.

 After a successful 2014-15 campaign where the duo reached the play-offs, both Warburton and Weir left the club after a management restructure.

 The pair were immediately snapped up by Scottish giants Rangers on a three-year contract in June 2015 and enjoyed a successful first year by clinching the Scottish Championship and promotion back to the Scottish Premiership.

 Unfortunately for Weir and Warburton they had mixed success in their first season back in the Premiership and left the club in February 2017 after some bad results left them trailing league leaders Celtic by 27 points.

 In March 2017 and just 32 days after leaving Rangers Warburton and Weir joined Championship side Nottingham Forest who were two points above the relegation zone.

 Back to Everton